vivzi/discord-bot-vivzi/README.md

 The Ultimate Guide to make a discord bot

-The Full totorial is available at
+The Full tutorial is available at

 ### Hi there, I'm Vivzi